lokesh1729/lokesh1729-com-gatsby/content/posts/2021-05-15-my-learnings-from-coding-interviews.md

 1. **Bad interviewers**

    Sometimes you may encounter bad interviewers, they may make you feel nervous ending up you bombing the interview.
 I faced the similar situation in a interview which ended in rejected status.
-You should take the responsibility to make the interview like an interactive session not like an interrogation.
+In such cases, you should take the responsibility to make the interview look like an interactive session not like an interrogation.
 Few interviewers may not introduce themselves, they directly ask about you and jump into coding problems which may make you nervous.
-You should stop and ask them about their introduction, which team they belong to etc. This sets the ambience of the interview.
+You should stop and ask them about their introduction, which team they belong to etc. This sets the atmosphere of the interview.
 2. **Do not solve the leetcode problems partially during the preparation**

    When you are preparing do not solve any problem partially.
 Solve them completely until you understand it.
 I was solving this [problem](https://leetcode.com/problems/longest-substring-without-repeating-characters/) few days back before it appeared in the real interview.
 I had solved it but i still had confusions about the approach.
 I did not clear them up before, so i screwed it in the interview.
 So, do not take the leetcode problems lightly when you're preparing.
 When solving a question, think of it as it is asked in the real interview.\